markusbug/PictureSniffer/README.md

 # MailSniffer
-A MailSniffer officialy supported by Kali Linux and other Linux Distributions.
+A PictureSniffer officialy supported by Kali Linux and other Linux Distributions.
+This Sniffer sniffs the http packets from a network and decodes the pictures of it.